Sterling back in the groove for Guardiola and Man City as Atletico Madrid and Liverpool loom

 “Raheem Sterling, he’s top of the league!”

-Seven years, and three Premier League winners’ medals down the line, that song has stuck and got a lively rendition from the away fans following City’s 2-0 victory over relegation-threatened Burnley.
+Seven years, and three Premier League winners’ medals down the line, that song has stuck and got a lively rendition from the away fans following City’s 2-0 victory over relegation-threatened Burnley on Saturday.

 Editors' Picks